getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Where:

 - ML_i is the Measured Latency at percentile i.
-- ROP_i is the Requirement for Optimal Performance at percentile i.
+- ROP_i is the latency as indicated in the Requirement for Optimal Performance at percentile i.
-- CPUP_i is the Condition at the Point of Unacceptable Performance at percentile i.
+- CPUP_i is the latency as indicated in the Condition at the Point of Unacceptable Performance at percentile i.

 ### Packet Loss Component
 Packet loss is considered as a separate, single